Ancient-Majik-Tech/Learn.Tutorial.Collections/Changes/All/V P 0.0.4.0.md

 	- Added new Template for projects page
 	- updated projects page to be more organized.
 	- Updated templates for non versioned projects
+	- Updated templates in prep to move them to a dedicated project for templates

 ### Project Changes